MichielvNederpelt/TMD-ASSIGN-2/README.md

 Based on the predicates, arguments need to be identified.
 For the rule based approach, three classes of arguments were categorized.
 ARG0 is assigned to the subject, ARG1 is assigned to the object and ARG2 to other arguments such as time or date.
 We used the dependency label to identify these arguments.
 Using the dependency label, arguments consisting of nsubj, obj or obl were identified as arguments.

 This approach is a simple way of extracting predicates and arguments.
 Unfortunately, it isn't flawless since rules are hard coded which does not provide space for exceptions.
 We found that some predicates had a different dependency label, which results in overlooking that predicate.
-Another problem was labeling incorrect predicates or arguments based on the rules.
+Most of the time, predicates are verbs, and therefore we accounted for verbs to be roots.
+But some predicates were nouns, which means that these were not extracted.
+Another problem was labeling incorrect predicates or arguments based on the rules. for instance, we coded the dependency label 'obl' to be an argument indicator for ARG2.
+But not all 'obl' instances are an argument, or they are a different argument type.
 Replicating this approach can be done by running predicates_from_dependency.py.
 These flaws will also flow through the experiments.

 ## List of features:
 Some features are already present in our dataset, such as dependencies, lemma, univeral pos-tag, and specific POS tags (XPOS).